SEO vs PPC – Know the Difference & Thrive Online

 billions of searches

-- Search engines are constantly scanning websites in an effort to understand their content and store them in a massive catalogue.
+- Search engines are constantly scanning websites in an effort to understand their content and store them in a massive catalog.
 These sites are routinely ranked and stored for fast retrieval.

 - People from around the world use Google, Bing, Yahoo and other search engines to lookup information of interest.
 Google alone processes billions of searches each day and often performs more than 40,000 searches per second.
 This translates to millions of people searching for information online at any given moment of the night or day.